Quality Coach Program

 For more information, please see Data Analysis section at the bottom of the page

-• The Quality Coach program was mirrored off the Virginia Pre-Kindergarten Initiative (VPI) Instructional Coach model, whereby a Winchester Public School instructional coach works directly with the VPI classroom teachers to improve teacher skills and classroom organization, ultimately with the goal to provide an improved environment where children can thrive.
+2. The Quality Coach program was mirrored off the Virginia Pre-Kindergarten Initiative (VPI) Instructional Coach model, whereby a Winchester Public School instructional coach worked directly with the VPI classroom teachers to improve teacher skills and classroom organization, ultimately with the goal to provide an improved classroom environment where children can thrive.

-• The Quality Coach is working within the formal early childcare center-based programs that pipeline students into the public school system.
+3. The Quality Coach worked almost exclusively within the formal early childcare center-based programs that pipeline students into the public school system.

-• We will measure teacher performance by using the Classroom Assessment Scoring System (CLASS Observation).
+4. We measured teacher performance by using the Classroom Assessment Scoring System (CLASS Observation).
 As a Preschool Development Grant (PDG) or Mixed Delivery Grant (MDG) recipient, these center-based programs are required to conduct CLASS Observations on the teachers.
 The CLASS tool assesses 3 areas: Emotional Support, Classroom Organization, and Instructional Support.
 CLASS Observers will score teachers 2/year.

-• We are developing our own internal literacy assessment, based on the PALS model, that can be used by all of the private centers in our community in order to create a uniform assessment tool across centers.
-We expect to launch this tool in the fall of 2023, with measurements to share in 2024.
+5. By the beginning of the 3rd year, we developed our own scaled-down internal literacy assessment, based on the PALS model, that can be used by all of the private centers in our community in order to create a uniform assessment tool across centers.
+We were able to launch this tool in the fall of 2023 across most of the participating programs.

 1. In the first year, we launched the program with a total of 3 programs and 5 classrooms (one VPI expansion class at WPS, 2 Head Start classrooms, and 2 Childhaven classrooms), totaling 63 students.
 By year two at the end of 2022, we had 5 programs, with 8 classrooms, totaling 85 students.
-Heading into our third and final year, the program has grown to 14 classrooms with 138 students.
+Completing our third and final year, the program had 5 programs, but grew to 13 classrooms with 164 students.
+The Coach directly and positively impacted 20 teachers over 3 years.
 These results reflect the growth of the program and the trust of the community in this strategy, earning a “green” health score.